finom/vovk/README.md

 - Direct data return from the handler (`Response` or `NextResponse` usage isn't required).
 - Pleasant error handling (no need to use `try..catch` and `NextResponse` to return an error to the client).
 - Service-Controller pattern is supported.
+- The library does not interfere with built-in Next.js features including extending of request object.

 ## Overview